danbeckwith/dazn-tech-test/README.md

 ```
 or use the Postman config files in `./postman`

+The Terraform config creates two items in the DynamoDB table automatically so you can begin testing straight away:
+- UserId: 'user1' only has 1 stream currently being watched
+- UserId: 'user2' is currently watching 3 streams

 ## Scalability Strategy

 As this project has been provisioned solely with AWS Resources it will be highly scalable.